 Where planning permission is refused, and the financial contribution has been paid in advance of the decision, we will endeavour to refund the contribution six months after the decision was made.
 This refund will not include the £50 checking fee.

-If a Unilateral Undertaking has not been submitted as part of the application process and an appeal is submitted then this agreement is not suitable and you should discuss with your planning agent the best approach to take.
+If a Unilateral Undertaking has not been submitted as part of the application process and an appeal is submitted, then this Unilateral Undertaking is not suitable and you should discuss with your planning agent the best approach to take.

 If Community Infrastructure Levy (CIL) is paid, or confirmed to be paid on the application, the infrastructure contribution will be credited towards the total CIL payment due.
 Any CIL notices that are issued will make this clear.